-If you’re not sure how to create a visual brand, this is a good place to hire someone.
-It’s possible to find someone within your budget, no matter how small or large.
+If you're unsure how to create a visual brand, this is an excellent place to hire someone.
+It's possible to find someone within your budget, no matter how small or large.

-If you have a tight budget, find someone that can develop your brand kit in Canva and provide you with a brand board with all the elements so you can create your own designs and remain consistent with your visual brand.
+If you have a tight budget, find someone who can develop your brand kit in Canva and provide you with a brand board with all the elements so you can create your designs and remain consistent with your visual brand.

-Canva for Work is fantastic for maintaining your brand elements (color codes, fonts, etc.) as well as templates for your designs.
+Canva Pro is fantastic for maintaining your brand elements (color codes, fonts, etc.) as well as templates for your designs.

 Punctuate with quote graphics

-Surely you pulled a few smart nuggets of wisdom in your interview, right?
+Surely, you pulled a few intelligent nuggets of wisdom in your interview, right?
 What were the ah-ha moments during the conversation with your guest?
 Create a shareable quote graphic for Twitter, Facebook, Instagram, and Pinterest.
-Sounds like a lot of work but it’s not.
+It sounds like a lot of work, but it's not.

 Find a few thoughts from your guest interview and create a tweetable quote of about 120 characters.
-You’ll want to leave room for a hashtag and mentioning your guest – soon you’ll have more spaces since a Twitter rumor is out there stating that @mentions and links won’t count as part of your 140 characters.
-Then pop a short phrase into Adobe Spark:
+You'll want to leave room for a hashtag and mention your guest.
+Then, pop a short phrase into your favorite design tool.

-The best part is that you can create one graphic and then resize for any social platform in a click.
+The best part is that you can create one graphic and then resize it for any social platform with a click.
 This allows you to create one graphic template and reuse it for each interview quote.
-I create graphics on my desktop and it syncs to my iPhone and iPad so I can post directly into Instagram and Facebook Mentions which are mobile-only for posting.

 Inspire your guests to share